matcha-ai/matcha/docs/benchmarks/README.md

    GPUs or TPUs, these libraries will be forced to use the CPU.
    Unaccelerated libraries, like [Numpy](https://numpy.org/), are unaffected.

-!> As for example Numpy is a Python library, in some cases, there is a non-trivial overhead associated with the Python language itself.
+!> As for example Numpy is a Python library, there is some overhead associated with the Python language itself.
-   This is negligible for more performance-heavy operations, where the payload computations outweigh this overhead.
+   This however turns out to be negligible, as most of the actual weightlifting is done in C anyway.

 For details about benchmark generation, see
 [this GitHub repo](https://github.com/matcha-ai/benchmark).